drocheam/optrace/docs/source/usage/overview.rst

    ot.global_options.plot_dark_mode = False

-Deactivating can be useful for documentation or article output, where the background is also white.
+Deactivating it is useful for documentation or article output, where image are typically shown on a white background.
 Note that changes are only applied to new :obj:`pyplot <matplotlib.pyplot>` windows, not already opened ones.

 .. list-table::